Updated: Jul 8

 Go outside for a few minutes to get some sunlight in your eyes.
 If you have time, go for a walk.
 The sunshine and fresh air are life-giving.

 I've been starting my day with bulletproof coffee for years, and I find it's a great substitute for breakfast, plus it's faster.
-Blend on high speed for about 20 seconds a cup of hot coffee (preferably organic) with one tablespoon of MCT oil and one tablespoon of grass fed butter.
+Blend on high speed for about 20 seconds a cup of hot coffee (preferably organic) with one tablespoon of MCT oil, one tablespoon of grass fed butter, and 1-2 scoops of collagen or grass fed whey powder.
 It's a rich, creamy fat bomb to jumpstart your metabolism.

 Read your Bible every day.
 There are 1,189 chapters in the Bible.
 If you read 3-4 chapters every day, you can read through the Bible every year.
 "Your word is a lamp to my feet and a light to my path."
 Psalm 119:105.